 be taught at a young age.
 The following are some general guidelines for helping your

-to ensure he or she is following a healthy eating plan:
+a healthy eating plan:

 Eat 3 meals a day, with healthy snacks.